by Kylie Purcell

 How to invest in silver stocks in Australia?

-The main way of investing in silver is through silver miners and producers listed in Australia, using an online investment platform.
+One way of investing in silver is through silver miners and producers listed in Australia, using an online investment platform.
+Follow these steps below or check out our detailed guide on how to invest in silver for beginners.

 1. Open a stock investing account